 Thirsty?
 You’re in luck.
 In Paste’s drinking-and-traveling series, City in a Glass, we mix up a city’s signature swills and slide them down the bar to readers.
 Grab a stool.
 This round, in Cincinnati, is on us.

-the explosion of farm-to-table restaurants and craft cocktail bars is a happy accident.
+In many cities, the explosion of farm-to-table restaurants and craft cocktail bars is a happy accident.
 Or maybe it’s an inevitable byproduct of gentrification.
 But in Cincinnati, Ohio, the swift change from a Bud Light-drinking city to a Manhattan-drinking city has been a very deliberate, almost calculated step into making it an attractive place to live and work.

 Over the past decade a public-private partnership called the Cincinnati Center City Development Corp.
 (3CDC) has been investing in renovation projects downtown.
 The goal is to revitalize struggling neighborhoods and protect historic buildings, sure, but also to build entertainment districts.
 These improvements are meant to lure outsiders or make life better for employees at the big Cincinnati corporations like Procter & Gamble.
 Below-market developer fees have encouraged small business, especially restaurants and bars, and a few months ago the city launched a streetcar to shuttle people around more easily.